 Since some of these symptoms are also experienced by people with Parkinson's disease, the condition may be overlooked and, thereby, the sufferer may receive a wrong diagnosis.
 Thereby, it is essential that their family members encourage them to seek a second and even a third opinion from medical specialists.

 A correct and accurate diagnosis of Parkinson's disease will not only help you receive the treatment you need but may also make you eligible for recovering compensation from the liable paraquat manufacturers.
 It is worthy of note that normal pressure hydrocephalus and Parkinson's disease can occur at the same time in certain people.

 The start hesitation and freezing episodes that occur with normal pressure hydrocephalus are often similar to those experienced by people who struggle with Parkinson's disease.
 However, unlike normal pressure hydrocephalus, Parkinson's disease is associated with rigidity and unilateral rest tremor.

 Furthermore, a robust response to L-Dopa, the amino acid that is made and used as part of the normal biology of humans, is not usually observed in people with normal pressure hydrocephalus, in contrast to Parkinson's disease.

-If you qualify for filing a claim, our team of experts will guide you to a specialized attorney, who will help you file your paraquat exposure claim with all the liable companies.
-For more information, do not hesitate to contact us and we will promptly answer your questions.
+If you qualify for filing a claim, our team of experts will guide you to a specialized attorney who will help you obtain compensation from the liable companies.